 The work described here was an entry in the Global Biodiversity Information Facility 2018 Ebbe Nielsen Challenge.
 GBIF had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.

+Glossary

+AFD Australian Faunal Directory, a database of Australian animal taxa and taxonomic publications

+ALA Atlas of Living Australia, a database of Australian biodiversity

+BHL Biodiversity Heritage Library, a database of scanned biodiversity literature

+BLR Biodiversity Literature Repository, a database of biodiversity literature and images

+CSV Comma separated values, a file format for tabular data

+DOI Digital Object Identifier, a globally unique identifier for digital objects

+GBIF Global Biodiversity Information Facility

+HTTP Hypertext Transfer Protocol, the underlying protocol of the web

+HTTPS A secure version of HTTP

+ISSN International Standard Serial Number, used to uniquely identify periodicals

+JSON Javascript Object Notation, a format for representing data in Javascript

+JSON-LD JSON linked data, a lightweight format for linked data

+Linked data A method of publishing structured data as RDF on the web

+LSID Life Sciences Identifier, a globally unique identifier for biological entities

+Named graph A subset of a triples in a triple store

+ORCID A globally unique identifier for researchers

+RDF Resource Description Format, a standard model for data interchange on the web

+SPARQL A query language for RDF

+SICI Serial Item and Contribution Identifier, a globally unique identifier for a journal article

+Triple A data item comprising a subject, predicate, and object

+Triplestore A database that stores RDF triples and can be queried using SPARQL

+XML Extended markup language

+UUID Universally unique identifier, a 128 bit globally unique identifier

 Acknowledgements

 Constructing the knowledge graph described here would have been impossible without the wealth of freely available and open source software used in the project.
 Furthermore, it should be obvious that none of this would have been possible without the centuries of taxonomic research by generations of researchers, and the recent efforts to make that research digitally accessible via projects such as Atlas of Living Australia and the Australian Faunal Directory.
-I’m also indebted to GBIF for running the 2018 Ebbe Nielsen Challenge which gave me a hard deadline to work towards.
-I also thank Steve Baskauf and Joel Sachs for feedback on the project, and for invitations to present Ozymandias to their colleagues.
+I’m also indebted to GBIF for running the 2018 Ebbe Nielsen Challenge which gave me a hard deadline to work towards (and the pleasant surprise of being a joint winner).
+I thank Steve Baskauf and Joel Sachs for feedback on the project, and for invitations to present Ozymandias to their colleagues.
+Hilmar Lapp, Campbell Webb, and Anne Thessen provided very helpful and constructive reviews of the manuscript.

 References